rolve/rolez/README.md

 There are two ways to use the Rolez compiler, either from the command line, using [Maven][mvn], or using the [Eclipse IDE][eclipse].
-If you already have Maven installed on your system, using Maven is the quickest way to try out Rolez.
+If you already have Maven installed on your system, using Maven from the command line is the quickest way to try out Rolez.
-Otherwise, or if you want to do more than some quick experiments, then we recommend to use Eclipse, as the Eclipse Rolez editor gives you some nice features, like syntax highlighting, tooltips, simple code completion, and automatic compilation including error markers.
+Otherwise, or if you want to do more than some quick experiments, then we recommend to use Eclipse, as the Rolez SDK for Eclipse gives you some nice features, like syntax highlighting, tooltips, simple code completion, and automatic compilation including error markers.
+Plus, the Rolez SDK for Eclipse has Maven support too, so you can get the best of both worlds.

 ### Maven